 After they returned, the instructor checked all the tanks.
 He could not identify a full tank!

 I returned to my hotel room, exhausted, and fell asleep for four hours.
 After I had woken up my chest was sore, and my mind reeled.
 Do I have DCS?
 I contacted my home dive shop and talked with a professional diver.
 She encouraged me to reach out to DAN (Divers Alert Network) to speak to a doctor about my experience.
 I held my breath at 70 ft; I didn’t blow bubbles!
 They train us in the very beginning.
-To never, ever hold your breath underwater!!
+Never, ever hold your breath underwater!!

 What I have learned from this experience is that we all can make mistakes.